Sardis Birchard

 Sardis Birchard (January 15, 1801 – January 21, 1874) was an American property developer and merchant.
-He was an early supporter of his nephew Rutherford B. Hayes, who served as the 19th US President.
+He was an early supporter of his nephew Rutherford B. Hayes, who served as the 19th President of the United States.

 Birchard was born in Vermont, and lived in Fremont, Ohio for much of his life, where he became a prominent businessman.
 His estate in Fremont, Spiegel Grove, passed to Hayes and his family after Birchard's death and is now the site of the Rutherford B. Hayes Presidential Center.
 Birchard is the namesake of the Birchard Public Library of Sandusky County, which was founded by Hayes with funds from Birchard's estate.

 Early life in Vermont and Ohio

-Sardis Birchard was born on January 15, 1801 in Wilmington, Vermont to merchants Roger Birchard and Drusilla Austin Birchard.
+Sardis Birchard was born on January 15, 1801, in Wilmington, Vermont to merchants Roger Birchard and Drusilla Austin Birchard.
 Roger and Drusilla died in 1805 and 1813 respectively, and Birchard took up residence with his sister Sophia and her husband Rutherford Ezekiel Hayes Jr. in Dummerston, Vermont.

 The family moved to Delaware, Ohio in 1817.
 Rutherford Ezekiel Hayes died in 1822, and Birchard took over the family's affairs shortly afterward.
 Birchard had little formal schooling from his upbringing in Vermont, but had developed skills in hunting, livestock herding, and the retail trade.

 Birchard became involved in the droving business, herding hogs across the country.
 In one drive in 1817, he delivered hogs to the settlers of Fort Ball, which later became the city of Tiffin, Ohio.
 In another drive in late 1824, he received assistance with a herd of hogs in Wheeling, West Virginia from a "a tall, fine looking gentleman on horseback who had also a carriage drawn by four horses, and two other saddle-horses with attendants."
 Birchard recalled that the gentleman was in fact General Andrew Jackson, who was traveling to Washington as the results of the 1824 presidential election were being contested.

 Association with Rutherford B. Hayes

-Rutherford Birchard Hayes was born in 1822, the son of Sophia Birchard Hayes and Rutherford Ezekiel Hayes.
-The elder Hayes died before his son's birth, and Birchard served as a substitute father figure.
+Rutherford Birchard Hayes was born in 1822, to Sophia Birchard Hayes and Rutherford Ezekiel Hayes Jr. The elder Hayes died before his son's birth, and Birchard served as a substitute father figure.
 The family moved to the town of Lower Sandusky (now Fremont) in 1827.

 Birchard provided financial support for Hayes' education at boarding school in Middletown, Connecticut, and later Kenyon College in Gambier, Ohio.
 After his studies at Kenyon, Birchard supported Hayes in his studies at Harvard Law School, where he enrolled in 1843.
 Hayes graduated from Harvard Law in 1845, and chose to return to Lower Sandusky to practice law.
 Hayes was admitted to the Ohio bar association that year, and assisted with Birchard's real estate business until he moved to Cincinnati in 1850.